 - This insurance is generally added as a rider on an existing disability insurance policy; it does not replace it.

 - If you are self-insured for disability, you may purchase a separate Paid Family Leave policy or apply to the NYS Workers’ Compensation Board to self-insure.
 You would still need coverage while you’re applying.
+For more information, contact the Workers' Compensation Board Office of Self-Insurance at [email protected].

 - For a list of insurers offering Paid Family Leave policies, visit the PFL section of the Department of Financial Services website.